stape-io/admitad-tag/README.md

 The **Admitad tag** supports two types of events: **PageView** and **Conversion**.

 - **PageView event** – Stores the Click ID URL parameter (`admitad_uid`) inside the `_aid` cookie and the traffic source (e.g., `utm_source`) inside the `_admitad_source` cookie.
 - **Conversion event** – Sends an HTTP request with the specified conversion data to Admitad.
-The conversion event is only sent if the last paid traffic source is Admitad.

 ## How to Use the Admitad Tag